The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Ability

-The diagnostic question when someone underperforms repeatedly: is this a can't or a won't?
-The answer changes everything about the conversation you're about to have.
-Confusing a skill problem for a will problem is one of the most expensive mistakes a manager can make.
+The diagnostic question is simple: is this a can't or a won't?
+The answer changes everything.
+Confusing an ability problem for an attitude problem is one of the fastest ways to fix the wrong thing.

-Common failure: Assuming that because someone has been trained, they have the ability.
-Training and ability are not the same thing.
+Common failure: Assuming that because someone has been told, trained, or assigned, they can actually execute.
+Assignment and ability are not the same thing.

 03